Green-Software-Foundation/projects/project-lifecycle.md

 - Have 100% of the applicable criteria for the Open SSF Best Practice Badge (security.md)
 - Have an incident process agreed with GSF PM
 - Have GSF processes set up including

   > Project meetings and mailing list

-  > Up to date project documentation on confluence

   > Provide regular updates to the relevant WG